hamidghaedi/REdiscoverTE/README.md

 # REdiscoverTE
-Pipeline to run REdiscoverTE tool on paired-end fastq files and creating expression matrix for genes and TEs (transposon elements).
+A pipeline to run REdiscoverTE tool on paired-end fastq data to obtain expression matrix for genes and TEs (transposon elements) simultaneously.

-A detailed instruction can be find [here](http://research-pub.gene.com/REdiscoverTEpaper/software/REdiscoverTE_README.html), Also, following this tutorial you will be able to install and run the software.
+A detailed instruction on the software can be find [here](http://research-pub.gene.com/REdiscoverTEpaper/software/REdiscoverTE_README.html), Also, following this tutorial you will be able to install and run the software.

 ### Prerequisites: